grimlucis/rpg-hack/04-monsters/01-monsters.md

 >Giant Clam, HD2+7, ...

-This means that the Giant Clam is really tough (9 HD) but cannot attack that well (fights as 2 HD).
+This means that the Giant Clam is really tough (2d8+7 HP) but cannot attack that well (fights as 2 HD).